Aldrin-ai/form-builder-documentation/definition/single-text-field.md

 	- ##### Min Value
 	The minimum value that the Integer or Number can be.
 	- ##### Max Value
-	The maximum value that the integer or number can be
+	The maximum value that the Integer or Number can be
 [//]: # (Hello)
 ### Auto Advance
 A setting that will advance to next field after completion of specified field.